 1.31 If you are not satisfied with the terms we have offered, or with our handling of your application, please contact our local point of contact in the first instance to discuss your concerns.
-If we cannot resolve your concerns satisfactorily you can escalate the matter using our dispute process.
-The dispute process is set out on our website:
+If we cannot resolve your concerns satisfactorily you can escalate the matter using our disputes process.
+The disputes process is set out on our website:

-Click on "Contact Us" within our home page and follow the link called "Complaints".

-Alternatively you may telephone: 0800 0556833 or email: complaints@westernpower.co.uk
+Click on "Contact Us" within our home page and follow the link called "Complaints" Alternatively you may telephone: 0800 0556833 or Email: complaints@westernpower.co.uk